HPC-dev-acc/mario-demo/README.md

 # Mario Demo

 This project is a simple platformer demo inspired by classic 2D side-scrollers.
+The stage clear screen now includes a simple star animation effect.

 ## Testing